 Stone Circles in Ireland are much easier to find these days.
 Back in the day taking a road trip around Ireland to visit the stone circles was an adventure, to say the least.
 We often found ourselves driving or wandering through fields that signs pointed to only to find well – nothing.

 Ireland’s winding lanes and ancient roads can lead to incredible ancient monuments from the Stone Age onwards.
-Shrouded in mystery and kept safe by legends these ancient monuments are a source of intrigue for both the Irish and the tourist.
+Shrouded in mystery and kept safe by legends these ancient monuments are a source of intrigue for both the Irish and the tourists.

-I went looking for Ossian’s Grave a few years back which is near Cushendall in Country Antrim and ended up in a field of sheep poop up an unnamed country track – never did find the court tomb.
+I went looking for Ossian’s Grave a few years back which is near Cushendall in Country Antrim, Northern Ireland and ended up in a field of sheep poop up an unnamed country track – never did find the court tomb.
 The tomb itself is named after the mythical warrior and poet Ossian, a son of Finn MacCool (of Giant’s Causeway fame).
 It is supposed to be easier to find these days but you need to look for the Lubitavish Court Tomb which is marked.

+What was the purpose of stone circles?
 These stone circles were of great importance to prehistoric peoples.
 Often a place of ritual or ceremony they were used as astrological markers, areas of tribute, trading sites or gathering places.

 Found all over Ireland and dating back tens of thousands of years Irish stone circles tend to be much smaller than places than stone circles found in Britain.
 Many are on private land and can be difficult to find and hard to get to.